 The rotavirus vaccine is given by mouth.
 This is a live virus vaccine.
 This means it contains a living virus can produce immunity to the disease.

-The vaccine comes in two brands, RotaTeq and Rotarix.
+The vaccine comes in 2 brands, RotaTeq and Rotarix.

-Your baby will need two or three doses.
+Your baby will need 2-3 doses.
 The number of doses depends on which type of vaccine your baby gets.
 The recommended schedule for giving these doses is:

 This vaccine is not given to older children or adults.

 As with any vaccine, there is a small risk of severe reaction, such as a severe allergic reaction.

 Most infants get the vaccine without any problems.
 In a small number of cases, children may have mild diarrhea or vomiting after getting the vaccine.

 There may be a very small risk of a serious bowel obstruction called intussusception .

 Children should not get the vaccine if they:

 Talk to your doctor if your child has a weak immune system due to the following: